I'm not quite finished with hammering wire yet - but probably getting close.

 I did that until my fingers were black (and blue).

-But aren't they pretty?
+But after all that work, aren't they pretty?

 That's as far as I got today.
 I've started assembling the chain, but haven't finalized how I want to link them.
 So many options!